inside

 - 粗悪学術誌へ注意 (Attention to predatory journals) [UTokyo Open Science Portal (University of Tokyo Library System)]

 III.2.
-Peer Review
+Peer review

 Peer review is the process by which experts (reviewers and referees) read an academic article submitted to a journal and assess the appropriateness of the article for publication in the journal.